 - Edinburgh Ghost Tour by Vintage Bus

-- The Real Mary King's Close Underground Tour
+- The Real Mary King's Close Guided Tour

-On your second day in Edinburgh, venture away from the Old Town into the newer parts of the city.
+On your second day in Edinburgh, venture away from the Old Town into the newer parts of the city (which are still super beautiful and historic!).

-Start you day with a visit to the Scottish National Gallery, located on The Mound beneath Edinburgh Castle.
-The best part about this museum (other than the great artwork)?
-It's free to visit.
+Next, you can head to the Scottish National Gallery, located on The Mound beneath Edinburgh Castle.
+The best part about this museum (other than the great artwork) is that it's free to visit.

 The Victorian Gothic monument dedicated to Scottish author Sir Walter Scott sits on the edge of Princes St Gardens, and is one of the largest monuments to a writer anywhere in the world.